 The waters of the Mayotte lagoon are widely renowned for the presence of turtles.
 The Trois Baobabs spot can also be a good alternative, for example.

 At Two Step, the regular visits from dolphins and seals make it easy to forget that this is also one of the very best places on Big Island to see green turtles.
 They often rest 4 to 5 meters deep.
 Yet another reason to get into the water at this exceptional spot!

 You can see green turtles in almost all the snorkeling spots on the Big Island, and particularly at the Captain Cook Monument.

-▲ The seagrass beds along the black sand beach in Malendure are one of the best spots in the Lesser Antilles to see green and hawksbill sea turtles.
+The seagrass beds along the northern tip of the inlet of Lac Bay, in Bonaire, is one of the best spots in the Caribbean to snorkel with turtles.
 Dozens come and feed each day in the bay.
 Most of them can be found between 2 to 4 meters deep, so it is easy to see them.
-To watch turtles elsewhere in Guadeloupe, leave the main island and spend a day on the small islands of Petite Terre.
-Many turtles swim along the channel.

 The waters around La Digue are one of the best places in the world to see hawksbill sea turtles.
 In Anse Caïman, you can often see several turtles swimming around the immense blocks of granite immersed in the Indian Ocean, 4 to 6 meters deep.
 Hawksbill sea turtles regularly visit most of the spots in La Digue, and you can try your luck at Anse Patates or Anse Sévère, for example.